 Liberal Studies in the Great Books

 PH 170 - Introduction to Great Books

 An introduction to the Integrated Studies major and minor which samples its three kinds of courses: the reading and seminar discussion of great books, the closer reading and analysis of a single great book, and the examination of an enduring idea or issue from a variety of different approaches

+Four credits.
-PH 271 - Great Books Seminar I: The Ancient World - Homer to Plutarch

-Selected readings are chosen from among the following: Homer, Aeschylus, Sophocles, Herodotus, Thucydides, Plato, Aristophanes, Aristotle, Tacitus, Vergil, Lucretius, Cicero and Plutarch.
+PH 271 - Great Books Seminar I: The Ancient World - Homer to Plutarch Selected readings are chosen from among the following: Homer, Aeschylus, Sophocles, Herodotus, Thucydides, Plato, Aristophanes, Aristotle, Tacitus, Vergil, Lucretius, Cicero and Plutarch.
+Four credits.

 PH 272 - Great Books Seminar II: The Medieval World - Augustine to Chaucer.
 Selected readings are chosen from among the following: Letters from Clement and Ignatius, Plotinus, Augustine, Boethius, Anselm, Beowulf, Thomas Aquinas, Dante, Song of Roland and Chaucer.
+Four credits.

-PH 273 - Great Books Seminar III: The Renaissance - Machiavelli to Pascal

-Selected readings are chosen from among the following: Luther, Shakespeare, Montaigne, Cervantes, Bacon, Galileo, Descartes, Hobbes, Milton and Pascal.
+PH 273 - Great Books Seminar III: The Renaissance - Machiavelli to Pascal Selected readings are chosen from among the following: Luther, Shakespeare, Montaigne, Cervantes, Bacon, Galileo, Descartes, Hobbes, Milton and Pascal.
+Four credits.

-PH 274 - Great Books Seminar IV: The Enlightenment and Its Discontents - Locke to Dostoevsky

-Selected readings are chosen from among the following: Locke, Hume, Kant, Goethe, Federalist Papers, De Tocqueville, Austen, Hegel, Newman, Kierkegaard, and Dostoevsky.
+PH 274 - Great Books Seminar IV: The Enlightenment and Its Discontents - Locke to Dostoevsky Selected readings are chosen from among the following: Locke, Hume, Kant, Goethe, Federalist Papers, De Tocqueville, Austen, Hegel, Newman, Kierkegaard, and Dostoevsky.
+Four credits.

-PH 275 - Great Books Seminar V: The Contemporary World

-Selected readings are chosen from the following: Marx, Tolstoy, Nietzsche, Pope Leo XIII, Freud, Chesterton, Joyce, Eliot, Wharton, Heidegger, Wittgenstein, Camus, Marcel, and Pope John Paul II.
+PH 275 - Great Books Seminar V: The Contemporary World Selected readings are chosen from the following: Marx, Tolstoy, Nietzsche, Pope Leo XIII, Freud, Chesterton, Joyce, Eliot, Wharton, Heidegger, Wittgenstein, Camus, Marcel, and Pope John Paul II.
+Note: Meets Citizenship Learning Outcome (CITZ) Four credits.

-PH 276 - Great Books Seminar VI: Non-Western Classics

-Selected readings are chosen from the following: Ptahhotep, Vedas, Upanishads, Confucius, Laozi, Buddhist Sutras, Kebra Nagast, Sundiata, Cao Xuequin, Anand, Borges, Achebe, Kōbō Abe, Salih, and Silko
+PH 276 - Great Books Seminar VI: Non-Western Classics Selected readings are chosen from the following: Ptahhotep, Vedas, Upanishads, Confucius, Laozi, Buddhist Sutras, Kebra Nagast, Sundiata, Cao Xuequin, Anand, Borges, Achebe, Kōbō Abe, Salih, and Silko Note: Meets Global Engagement Learning Outcome (GLOB) Four credits.

 PH 455-457 - Integrated Studies Seminars

 The integrated Studies Seminar considers a topic or theme from multiple points of view, engaging two or more disciplines.
 This course may be team taught by members of different departments or may be taught by a single professor with invited guest contributors from other departments.

 PH 467-469 - Focused Study Seminar

 The Focused Study Seminar studies a single book or author.
 Each student chooses a topic pertinent to the material under discussion and, with the help of several individual conferences with the instructor, writes a long essay.
 Examples of Focused Study Seminars are: Plato: The Republic, Dante: The Divine Comed, Freud, Indian Philosoph, Thomas Aquinas, Newman: The Idea of the University, On Friendship, On Evil, Texts of Daoism, The Life of Muhammad, Euclid: Geometry, and Plutarch.

+Four credits.

+Mathematics

 MA 110 - Concepts of Mathematics

 An introductory course for students who wish to develop quantitative skills.
 Topics covered include: mathematical problem solving, logic, counting and cardinality, number systems, relations and functions, ratios and proportional relationships, probability, statistics, and geometry.

+Note: Meets Quantitative Reasoning Learning Outcome (QUAN)

+Four credits.

 MA 130 - Fundamentals of Mathematics

 A course in mathematical modeling.
 Topics include linear, quadratic, difference equation, linear programming, matrix, and stochastic models and their applications.

+Four credits.